jmbejara/finm-python-crash-course/README.md

    and GitHub Desktop (link here: https://github.com/apps/desktop).
    - Some classes will use GitHub.
 GitHub is a website that allows you to store, interact with, and share your Git repositories online.
 [Please register an account with GitHub](https://github.com/) if you don't already have one.

+   - Some classes will use GitHub.
+GitHub is a website that allows you to store, interact with, and share your Git repositories online.
+[Please register an account with GitHub](https://github.com/) if you don't already have one.

 *NOTE:* It's also important that you have a quality laptop.
 I recommend a laptop with at least 16GB of RAM and at least 500 GB of storage (at a minimum).
 So much of your schooling and of your job will revolve around your laptop.
 It's important to invest in a good one.
 If you have any questions about your laptop, please ask in the discussion section on Canvas.